 As a publicly listed company since 1987, our governance policies have consistently evolved and expanded to ensure our practices meet or exceed regulatory requirements.
-In 2016, we adopted the AIC Guidelines, which were developed under the umbrella of the United Nations-backed Principles for Responsible Investing.
+In 2016, we adopted the AIC Guidelines, which were developed under the umbrella of the United Nations-backed Principles for Responsible Investing (“UN PRI”) and United Nations Global Compact.
+In 2020, Onex Credit acquired Falcon Investment Advisors, which has been a UN PRI signatory since 2012.
 In 2017, we established our Integrated ESG Framework.
 In 2019, Onex’ leadership supported the firm to become a SASB Alliance Member.
+SASB is the leading framework to bring standards and transparency to the financial impacts of sustainability.
+SASB membership allows Onex to develop and explore best practices to integrate material sustainability information into existing processes.
 We formally consider the SASB financially material and industry specific metrics across our investment platforms throughout the investing lifecycle.
+Our private equity strategies also consider new investment alignment to the United Nations Sustainable Development Goals and consideration of physical and transitional climate change impacts per Task Force on Climate-Related Financial Disclosure (“TCFD”) definitions.
 These steps did not mark a change in how we do business or our view as to the importance of responsible investing, but rather are formal acknowledgements of the standards we have always believed are fundamental to successful investing.

 We invest our own capital and that of investors from around the world, including public and private pension funds, sovereign wealth funds, insurance companies, family offices and high net worth individuals.
 We recognize that integrating ESG considerations into investment decisions can have a direct influence in creating value and mitigating risk for our shareholders and investors.
 We consider SASB’s financially material and industry specific issue areas across our investment platforms throughout the investing lifecycle.
 We also avoid investments which we believe provide harmful or unacceptable products or services.